Transfer today, transform their education

 How do you change schools midway through?Traditionally, parents send transfer requests or applications to their new school.
 Most schools have specific enrollment dates, and students must wait weeks or even months to begin their new school if they switch midyear.
 Laurel Springs, on the other hand, offers rolling admissions so students can enroll at any time.

-What are reasons to change schools?Your child can switch schools if they’re feeling unchallenged by their coursework, aren’t receiving enough support from teachers and counselors, feeling overwhelmed with a busy schedule, or missing the resources to succeed academically or socially.
+What are reasons to change schools?The most common reason to change schools is if your family is moving or if your child is being bullied.
+However, your child can switch schools if they’re experiencing disruptions in the classroom, feeling unchallenged by their coursework, aren’t receiving enough support from teachers and counselors, being overwhelmed with a busy schedule, or not having the overall resources to succeed academically or socially.

 Is there a checklist to reviewing my child’s first semester in a brick-and-mortar?